Batagarawa: Geography

-Batagarawa Local Government Area covers a total Land area of 433 square kilometres and has an average annual temperature of 35 C. Wind speed in the area is estimated at 5 km/h while the humidity level is at 11 percent.
+Batagarawa Local Government Area covers a total Land area of 433 square kilometres (167 square miles) and has an average annual temperature of 35 C. Wind speed in the area is estimated at 5 km/h while the humidity level is at 11 percent.

 Climate

-With an average yearly temperature of 31.43°C, 52.5 millimetres of precipitation, and 55.58 wet days, Batagarawa, Nigeria, has a subtropical steppe climate.
+With an average yearly temperature of 31.43 °C, 52.5 mm of precipitation, and 55.58 wet days, Batagarawa, Nigeria, has a subtropical steppe climate.

 Average Temperature

-With an average daily high temperature of 97°F, the hot season spans 2.5 months, from March 19 to June 2.
-April is the hottest month of the year in Batagarawa, with an average high temperature of 101°F and low temperature of 77°F. With an average daily maximum temperature below 87°F, the cool season spans 1.6 months, from December 10 to January 30.
-January is the coldest month of the year in Batagarawa, with an average high temperature of 84°F and low temperature of 59°F.
+With an average daily high temperature of 97 °F, the hot season spans 2.5 months, from March 19 to June 2.
+April is the hottest month of the year in Batagarawa, with an average high temperature of 101 °F and low temperature of 77 °F. With an average daily maximum temperature below 87 °F, the cool season spans 1.6 months, from December 10 to January 30.
+January is the coldest month of the year in Batagarawa, with an average high temperature of 84 °F and low temperature of 59 °F.